juju/docs/src/en/clouds-k8s.md

-For each Juju-deployed Kubernetes application an *operator pod* is automatically set up whose task it is to run the charm hooks for each deployed unit’s charm.
+For each Juju-deployed Kubernetes application an *operator pod* is automatically set up whose task it is to run the charm hooks for each deployed unit's charm.

-Each charm requires persistent storage so that things like state and resources can be preserved if the pod ever restarts.
-To accomplish this, a Juju storage pool called 'operator-storage' with the provider type 'kubernetes' must exist.
+Each charm requires persistent storage so that things like state and resources can be preserved if the operator pod ever restarts.
+To accomplish this, a Juju storage pool called 'operator-storage' with provider type 'kubernetes' must exist.

+Charm storage...........................

 ### Operator storage

 Operator storage is set up by defining a Juju storage pool that maps to a Kubernetes storage class.
-Below are some examples using various Kubernetes storage provisioners:
+Here are examples of definitions that use various Kubernetes storage provisioners:

 For AWS using EBS volumes: